JawsCyber/SigmaToARM/README.md

 ## Summary

 This project provides a method for converting the SigmaProject ruleset into Azure Resource Manager (ARM) templates specifically designed for use with Microsoft Sentinel.
-By automating this conversion process, the tool facilitates the integration of Sigma rules into Azure Sentinel, supporting DevOps and Sentinel-as-Code practices by creating a deployable rulebase.
+By automating this conversion process, the tool facilitates the integration of Sigma rules into Microsoft Sentinel, supporting DevOps and Sentinel-as-Code practices by creating a deployable rulebase.
 The library is easily modifyable to support RootA as well.

 ## Purpose